nikburner/CodeTrackr/README.md

-# CodeTrackr - Unified Coding Profile Dashboard 🚀
+# CodeTracker - Unified Coding Profile Dashboard 🚀

-CodeTrackr is your one-stop dashboard that aggregates competitive programming profiles from LeetCode, CodeChef, and CodeForces.
+CodeTracker is your one-stop dashboard that aggregates competitive programming profiles from LeetCode, CodeChef, and CodeForces.
 Get a 360° view of your coding journey with unified statistics, friends leaderboard, recommendated problems by gen AI, and integrated contest calendars.

 ## ✨ Features